tigersoldier/osd-lyrics/doc/dbus.rst

  - appname: string.
 The display name of the player application.
  - binname: string.
 The name of executable file of the player applicatoin.
  - cmd: string.
 The command line to launch the player.
- - icon: string.
-The name of icon of the player application.
+ - icon: string. *(optional)* The name of icon of the player application.
 May be empty if it is a cli player.

 Interfaces
 ==========